 We are excited that you have decided to attend Furman!
 To confirm your spot at our university, please complete the following steps by the appropriate deadline.
-Please note: You will need your Furman network credentials to complete a number of these tasks, which will be provided to you in May.
+As a reminder, you will need your Furman network credentials to complete a number of these tasks, which you will receive in May.

 Take the first step to enrolling at Furman.
 Submit our Statement of Intent form along with a $500 deposit.
 By signing this statement and paying the deposit, you are making a commitment to enroll at Furman.
 The deposit will be refunded, less any fees owed to the university, once you have graduated.
 Sign the form and pay the deposit electronically, or you may send a check and printed form to: